jojoee/raritygems/README.md

 david.mine()
 ```

+note
+- If you got "jsonschema" error then click "Runtime > Restart and run all".
+- "raritygems_salt_finder" is built by golang code that can be found here https://github.com/jojoee/raritygems/blob/master/main.go
-You can check more about gem kind [here](https://github.com/jojoee/raritygems/blob/master/raritygems/helper/config.py)
+- You can check more about gem kind [here](https://github.com/jojoee/raritygems/blob/master/raritygems/helper/config.py)

 ## How it works?